Flammulina filiformis: Etymology

 In Japanese, the mushroom is known as enoki-take or enoki-dake, both meaning "hackberry mushroom".
 This is because it is often found growing at the base of hackberry (enoki) trees.

 In Mandarin Chinese, the mushroom is called jīnzhēngū (金針菇 "gold needle mushroom") or jīngū (金菇 "gold mushroom").

 In Korean, it is called paengi beoseot (팽이버섯) which means "mushroom planted near catalpa".
 In Vietnamese it is known as nấm kim châm.
 In India it is called futu.

 Description

-Basidiocarps are agaricoid and grow in clusters.
-Individual fruit bodies are up to 50 mm tall, the cap convex at first, becoming flat when expanded, up to 45 mm across.
+The basidiocarps are agaricoid and grow in clusters.
+The cap is convex at first, flattening as it expands, measuring up to 4.5 cm across.
 The cap surface is smooth, viscid when damp, ochraceous yellow to yellow-brown.
 The lamellae (gills) are cream to yellowish white.
-The stipe (stem) is smooth, pale yellow at the apex, yellow-brown to dark brown towards the base, and lacking a ring.
-The spore print is white, the spores (under a microscope) smooth, inamyloid, ellipsoid to cylindrical, c.
-5 to 7 by 3 to 3.5μm.
+The stipe (stem) is up to 8.5 mm long, smooth, pale yellow at the apex, yellow-brown to dark brown towards the base, and lacking a ring.
+The spore print is white.
+The spores are inamyloid, smooth, and ellipsoid to cylindrical, measuring about 5 to 7 by 3 to 3.5 μm.

 There is a significant difference in appearance between wild and cultivated basidiocarps.
 Cultivated enokitake are not exposed to light, resulting in white or pallid fruit bodies with long stipes and small caps.